Common Mistakes In Tendering

 Simply put, if something is missing it cannot get marked!
 Sometimes you may get a second chance to provide whatever is missing but it is unlikely.

 When completing the document, all information required should be supplied, also attach all required supporting documents.
-Most common here is;
+Most common mistakes here is include:

 A question not answered cannot get any score except zero.